Financial-Times/go-ft-http/README.md

 # FTHttp

 The fthttp package provides functions to create new `http.Client` with convenient default values for timing out and FT specific transport implementation.
 Timeout value will be taken in to account as a whole which would also cover the time spent reading the response body also.

+There is also optional logging support which is exposed via different constructor functions (`NewLoggingClient` & `NewClientWithDefaultTimeout`), currently supporting logrus logging library.

 # Transport